EpiModel/EpiModel-Gallery/2018-10-SEIRwithAllOrNothingVaccination/README.md

 ## Description
 This example shows how to model an all or nothing vaccination intervenion on a SEIR epidemic over a dynamic network with vital dynamic processes for population entrance (e.g. birth) and exit (e.g. death).

 EpiModel includes an integrated SIR model, but here we show how to model an SEIR disease like influenza.
 The `E` compartment in this disease is an exposed state in which a person has been infected but is not infectious to others.
 Many infectious diseases have this latent non-infectious stage, and in general SEIR modeling provides a general framework for transmission risk that is dependent on one’s stage of disease progression.
 For more background on the SEIR model, see [SEIR Model: Adding an Exposed State to an SIR](https://github.com/statnet/EpiModel-Gallery/tree/master/2018-08-AddingAnExposedState "EpiModel Gallery - SEIR Model").

 The birth module implements a stochastic entrance process that acts as a function of a standard birth rate.
 The birth module has been modified to additionally simulate a stochastic all-or-nothing vaccination and vaccine protection processes.
-In an all-or-nothing vaccine model, the number who become vaccine protected is a product of the fraction vaccinated (ω (omega)) and the fraction of the vaccinated who are protected by the vaccine (χ (chi)).
-Individuals who are conferred vaccine protection in an all-or-nothing model remain vaccine protected for the entirety of the model simulation - their immunity does not wane as in a leaky vaccine model.
+In an all-or-nothing vaccine model, the number who become vaccine protected is a product of the fraction vaccinated $\omega$ omega) and the fraction of the vaccinated who are protected by the vaccine $\chi$ (chi).
+Individuals who are conferred vaccine protection in an all-or-nothing model remain vaccine protected for the entirety of the model simulation: their immunity does not wane as in a leaky vaccine model.
 A key assumption of this particular all-or-nothing vaccination model is that individuals may not be vaccinated more than once.
 As a result, individuals who are vaccinated but are not conferred vaccine protection will not have the opportunity to become vaccine protected through subsequent vaccinations.

 The death module implements a stochastic exit process that acts as a function of either a standard mortality rate or a disease-induced mortality rate.